-- 475,741 California residents had a Medigap policy in 2015, according to data from America’s Health Insurance Plans (AHIP).
+- 593,032 California residents have a Medigap plan, according to data from America’s Health Insurance Plans (AHIP).1

-- Plan F is the most popular Medigap option in California, with 373,889 enrollees in 2017, according to AHIP.
+- Plan F is the most popular Medigap plan in California, with 349,209 enrollees.

 Medicare Supplement insurance (also called Medigap) helps senior and disabled California residents pay for certain Medicare co-payments, deductibles, and other costs.
 Insurance companies can offer state residents one of the 10 standardized Medigap plan options: Plans A, B, C, D, F, G, K, L, M, and N.